youshy/cv/Markdown/README.md

 If there's something I've been using to help me with my work/daily chores, 99/100 times I wrote an CLI for this.
 Blogging?
 Automated.
 Switching Git accounts?
 Automated.
 Scrapping data to see if the flour I want is available and notifying me over various channels?
 Automated.

+### Post-deployment integration tests

+Designed a process & tooling system for validating web suite post-deployment.
+Decreased the time needed from 4 hours to 5 minutes.

+### Data-visualisation boards

+Harnessing the power of ServiceNOW, built a set of data boards visualising the state of service desk, SLIs and KPIs across different teams - which resulted in massive decrease of backlog and increased the speed of resolution.

 ## Employment

 **Barclays** (via **ECS Digital**) / Go Software Engineer